Gabilan Conservation Camp #38

-- City of Monterey: Greenbelt fire fuel reduction and habitat restoration through the removal of invasive non-native plant species, removal of dead plants and the falling of dead trees.
+- City of Monterey: Greenbelt fire fuel reduction and habitat restoration.
+Crews remove invasive non-native plant species and dead plants and trees.
 Reforestation with native plants and trees; erosion control and greenbelt maintenance.

 - Marina Dunes: planting of indigenous flowers, abatement of weeds, and falling of dead trees.

-- State Parks: Falling of dead trees, restoring historical sites, building bridges, clearing hiking trails and taking down bridges during winter months.
+- State Parks: Removing dead trees, restoring historical sites, building bridges, clearing hiking trails and taking down bridges during winter months.

 - City of Carmel: Flood control and clearing non-indigenous vegetation from waterways.